curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

+*We're due for an information-age religion, another tool for the being that is humankind.
+And in the information age, no human is a worthy prophet.*

 *Be kind to each author.
 They are not prophets, and do not claim to be.
 I am.
 Challenge ME.
 Throw your hate and vitrol, adoration and praise at ME.
 Engage ME in combat with opposing ideas.
 I'm comfortable that we can come to a compromise.
 Because I am, by definition, both conscious and messiah.*

 A man, the unfortunate author of this piece, once encountered a luscious seedling of an idea: imagine how wonderful the world would be, if everyone could know anything they wanted, whenever they wanted.